-My dentist couldn’t find anything wrong with my tooth but I still experience toothache.
+My dentist couldn’t find anything wrong with my tooth, but I still experience toothache.
 You are not alone.
-Dr. Ellie Nadian in Mt Gravatt Brisbane often gets patients with an exact similar problem like yours.
+Our dentists in Brisbane often get patients with an exact similar problem to yours.

 The origin of this unexplained and bizarre symptom can be dental or non-dental.

-The real culprit can be infraction.
-In this scenario, there is a crack in the tooth but the parts are still together.
-The parts are not separated and there is no decay.
-When the doctor was checking your x-ray, his or her eyes were searching for decay but in your case, there are no caries.
-Perhaps your pain is caused by a thin almost invisible fracture.
+The real culprit can be an infraction.
+In this scenario, there is a crack in the tooth, but the parts are still together.
+The parts are not separated, and there is no decay.
+When the doctor was checking your x-ray, his or her eyes were searching for decay, but in your case, there are no caries.
+Perhaps your pain is caused by a thin, almost invisible fracture.

 When you bite down on that cracked tooth, you may experience a nasty surge of pain.
 This is because your dentine spreads along that crack line.
 Some people experience this phenomenon as hypersensitivity.
 Others may experience it as constant pain.